cnzkn/RFIDAttendanceSystem/README.md

 This project is developed by the students of Middle East Technical University, Northern Cyprus Campus on 2025-2026 Fall Semester for CNG 495 Cloud Computing course.

 # Components

 ## Device
 Contains the source code for our hardware, responsible for scanning ID cards and transmit information to the server.

 ## Server
 Source code for our back-end service.
 Communicates with devices, provides an API for our front-end and coordinates project functionality.

 ## Frontend
 Source code for the user interface of the project.
 Offers real-time attendance status along with administrator & instructor interfaces.
 Live deployed at https://umutsen2662.github.io/RFIDAttendanceSystemPages/

+## Documents
+Sources for the reports we've written and submitted.
+Each document has its own sub-folder in the folder.

 # Building